Holmström's theorem: Statement of the theorem

 Rasmusen studies the relaxation of this problem obtained by removing the assumption that the agents are risk neutral (Holmström: "linear in money").

 The economic reason for Holmström's result is a "Sharing problem".
 A team member faces efficient incentives if he receives the full marginal returns from an additional unit of his input.
 Under a budget-balanced sharing scheme, however, the team members cannot be incentivized this way.
 This problem would be circumvented if the output could be distributed n times instead of only once.
 This requires that the team members promise fixed payments to an "Anti-Sharer", as demonstrated by Kirstein and Cooter.
 However, if one of the team members takes over the role of the Anti-Sharer, this player has no incentive whatsoever to spend effort.
 The article derives conditions under which internal Anti-Sharing induces the team members to spend more effort than a budget-balanced sharing contract.
+The research paper that Holmström wrote named, "Moral Hazard and Observability" demonstrates the point that executive pay should not rely mainly on the company's managerial statistics, this also includes mainly stock prices and its movement along the chart.
+These indicators reflect collective outcomes rather than individual effort, which aligns with the theorem’s implication that linking incentives too tightly to aggregate results can lead to inefficiencies.